tin2tin/Pallaidium/README.md

 * Install the add-on as usual: Preferences > Add-ons > Install > select file > enable the add-on.

-* In the Generative AI add-on preferences, hit the "Install all Dependencies" button.
+* In the Generative AI add-on preferences, hit the "Install Dependencies" button.

 * Note that you can change what model cards are used in the various modes here(video, image, and audio).

-* Then it writes that it is finished(if any errors, let me know).
+* Then it writes that it is finished(if any vital errors, let me know).

 * Restart Blender.

-* Open the add-on UI in the Sequencedr > Sidebar > Generative AI.
+* Open the add-on UI in the Sequencer > Sidebar > Generative AI.

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.